 3) Avatar also assumes that intelligent beings on other worlds would be hetrosexual.

-On Friday, there will be a small protest effort, which the website promises “thousands” of people will be taking part in.
+There were even protests mounted, which the website promised “thousands” of people will be taking part in.
 You know, because of all the ridiculous gender norms Cameron employs:

 One has to wonder about the thought process involved in the making of Avatar.
 Who decided that the Jake Sully character in Avatar had be “hetrosexual” or “straight”?
 And why have him engaged in a hetro-type relation with someone from another world?
 Was there anyone who pointed out that this film was taking place in the FUTURE and it would be more likely, given current evolutionary trends that Jake would be gay, bi or transgender?